bahodge/tomb-of-annihilation/sessions/Session 39.md

 We pick up the petrified man and take him out of the tomb.
 We unpetrify him with the [[medusa saliva]].
 We wrestle 1 of his 2 cubes away and get the cube of [[Obelack]].
 He is named [[Voj]].
 We don't tell them that we know where other shrines are.

+## Sector 26

+We search the area and look for [[Unk]]'s shrine.
+We see swirling carvings and see the entrance to a shrine.